cliosight/Docs/README.md

 ```

 ## Running Queries on a Datasource <a name="tables"></a>
 Admin users can execute CRUD SQL queries on a configured instance.
-It is a more convinient way to connect with multiple cloud databases compared to a conventional workbench because of our easy-to-use browser interface.
+It is a more convinient way to connect multiple cloud data storage products compared to a conventional workbench because of our easy-to-use browser interface.
 There are two types of configurations:
-1. Shared Bandwidth
+1. Shared Bandwidth (for trial users using the in-built database)
-2. Dedicated connections
+2. Dedicated connections (for dev and enterprise users using both the in-built and external datasources)

 ![datasources](https://cdn-images-1.medium.com/max/800/1*_IhJ2hsx9USQOrgt_8I2PQ.png)